andrewdt23/Encryption-Decryption-Application/README.md

 Currently, the text that can be encrypted/decrypted is limited to letters; no numbers are allowed.
 The key can be a mix of numbers and letters.

 The decrypted results omits all spaces.

+The GUI API can be found in the appJar folder. appJar is the API that I chose to use for this application.

+The application itself can be found in the columnar.py file, which contains both the functions for the encryption/decryption as well as the code for running the GUI itself.